Bantee-Golf/oxygen-push-notifications/README.md

 $schedule->command('oxygen:push-notifications-send')->everyMinute();
 ```

-To send an indidual notification (for testing or debugging), pass the notification Id.
+To send an individual notification (for testing or debugging), pass the notification Id.

 ```
 php artisan oxygen:push-notifications-send --id=5